swiss-river-network/swiss-river-network.github.io/index.md

 ## Graph Based Approach

-Compared to existing methods, our focus is on connecting and combining all water stations in Switzerland:
+Compared to existing methods, our focus is on connecting and combining all water stations in Switzerland simultaneously:

 ![switzerland](img/blue_black_swiss.png)